ScottKwang/CodeWithFriends-Spring2020/README.md

-# helloFair May 2020
+# Make Ur Kreations Online (M.U.K.O.) - May 2020
-Welcome to the **helloFair May 2020**!
+Welcome to **MUKO May 2020**!
 This quarantine period is a great time to learn something new or to tackle that project that has been on your mind forever.
 So lets take advantage of all of this new found time and make something out of it!

 ## Theme
 No maker fair is complete without a theme right?
 With all of us locked away in our homes, what better theme than **Quarantine Improvement**?
 Build something, anything, whether that be software, hardware or learning to make toilet paper, build something that will improve your quarantine life.